deutschkihun/Data-Analysis/README.md

 ## Project 1 : Comparison of global temperature
 >  In this project following contents are covered
 1. How to load the csv file
    2. Basic skill of Matplotlib and seaborn
    3. Interpretation of analysis from graph
+   1. How to load the csv file
+   2. Basic skill of Matplotlib and seaborn
+   3. Interpretation of analysis from graph